Skip to content

 Integration Assessment

 Banking Circle Connect is a REST API, OAuth2 m2m token auth, native ISO 20022 throughout.
-Credit transfers use pain.001.001.03 XML (only that version — strictly enforced).
+Credit transfers use pain.001.001.03 XML (only that version, strictly enforced).
 End-of-day statements come via camt.053 from the GET /api/v1/reports/iso20022/bank-to-customer-end-of-day endpoint.
-Direct debits, beneficiary management, balance retrieval, payment status callbacks all sit under the same auth scope.
+Direct debits, beneficiary management, balance retrieval and payment status callbacks all sit under the same auth scope.
 There is a sandbox with a payment simulator covering most endpoints, though some clearing-specific scenarios cannot be tested without going live.
-Documentation is hosted at docs.bankingcircleconnect.com with a v2 (beta) experience reorganised by task — Solutions overview, Core concepts, How-to guides, Reference data, API Reference.
+Documentation is hosted at docs.bankingcircleconnect.com with a v2 (beta) experience reorganised by task: Solutions overview, Core concepts, How-to guides, Reference data, API Reference.
 A Client Portal exists for users who don't want to integrate the API and need basic functionality (recurring payments, bulk transactions, multi-user approval flows).
 Implementation typically runs 4-8 weeks for the API cut-over plus 8-16 weeks of pre-integration KYB and compliance review.
-No official SDK on GitHub.
-A third-party TypeScript SDK exists at github.com/getivy/banking-circle-sdk — generated from the OpenAPI spec by Ivy, not maintained by Banking Circle.
+There is no official SDK on GitHub.
+A third-party TypeScript SDK exists at github.com/getivy/banking-circle-sdk, generated from the OpenAPI spec by Ivy rather than maintained by Banking Circle.
 No iGaming platform connectors.
 No mobile SDK.
 No JavaScript checkout component.
 Updated Q2 2026.

 Risk & Compliance